Welcome to SARPi

 "Slackware ARM on a Raspberry Pi"

-This website is designed as an end-to-end guide to install and run Slackware ARM Linux on a Raspberry Pi.
+This website is designed as an end-to-end guide to install and run Slackware ARM Linux on a Raspberry Pi 1.
 It takes for granted that those reading this guide are not complete novices to Linux, or the Raspberry Pi.
 Although, you may find it easy to follow even if you've not spent that much time in a Linux shell.
 Give Slackware a try and certainly aquire a Raspberry Pi (or three).
 You don't know what you're missing!
 Only the Raspberry Pi 1 is supported on this site.

 If you have experience with installing Slackware and have no need for this guide you can grab the latest installer and/or system packages from the Downloads page.